Turmeric Supplement Benefits: More Than Inflammation Support

 One in four adults in the U.S. suffers from seasonal allergic rhinitis (AR), an allergic reaction to pollen from trees, grasses and weeds.
 Curcumin—a compound found in Cooper Complete Turmeric Curcumin Complex—may provide relief to AR sufferers by improving nasal airflow† and modulating immune response†.
 In addition, studies have shown that curcumin’s anti-inflammatory and antioxidant effects provide clinical benefits to adults with asthma†.

 Compiling and analyzing results from 11 studies, a group of researchers concluded that curcumin supplementation delivered significant positive effects on body weight and body mass index (BMI) when administered at 1 gram per day for 8 weeks or longer†.
-Additionally, curcumin had a significant effect on waist circumference in overweight adults when administered at the same dose and duration†.
+Additionally, curcumin significantly reduced waist circumference in overweight adults when administered at the same dose and duration†.

 Turmeric is grown in Southeast Asia.
 Grocery stores in larger cities may have fresh turmeric root in the produce section and turmeric powder in the spice aisle.
 Only around 3 percent of turmeric’s total weight contains curcumin, and the turmeric extracts found in supplements are much higher, at levels as high as 95 percent total curcuminoids†.
 (Cooper Complete Turmeric Curcumin Complex supplement contains curcumin extract standardized to 95 percent total curcuminoids†.)

 Enormous amounts of turmeric would need to be consumed in food to approach the levels found in supplements.
 The typical Southeast Asian diet contains more turmeric than the average American diet.
-However, turmeric powder from the spice aisle of the grocery store, which is used in food, contains very low levels of curcumin and is poorly absorbed without enhancements like black pepper†.
+However, turmeric powder from the grocery store spice aisle, used in food, contains very low levels of curcumin and is poorly absorbed without enhancers such as black pepper†.
 While turmeric is commonly found in most curries, adding it to smoothies and juices is also an easy way to incorporate this ingredient into your diet.

-When taken in recommended dosages, common side effects of taking a turmeric curcumin supplement can include gas, bloating and acid reflux†.
+When taken at recommended doses, common side effects of a turmeric curcumin supplement may include gas, bloating, and acid reflux†.
 If taken in large doses, the small amount of oxalate found in turmeric may induce problems for people prone to specific types of kidney stones containing oxalates†.

 While research continues on the benefits of turmeric, it is always important to consult your physician before adding a supplement to your regimen.
 Your physician understands your health profile best, so it’s important to talk to them about which supplements are best for you.